KBi1/File-Uploading-GitHub-Guide/README.md

 # File-Uploading-GitHub-Guide
-This GitHub repository is mainly focuses to giving clear and extensive information to help users in efficiently uploading files to their GitHub repositories.
-It also addresses and supports in the resolution of any issues that may occur throughout the file upload process.
+This repository provides clear, practical guidance to help users upload files to their GitHub projects.
+It also explains common problems that can arise during the upload process and shows how to resolve them efficiently.